matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

 try to figure out what data is needed to accomplish the (changing) feature requests.

+Though one thing I did notice is that the system quickly broke down for a lot of teams who were annoyed with having to write a new DB migration just to add a new field to a query.
+This was especially common if a team member had previously caught the attention of the DBAs before, so their migration scripts were often more heavily scrutinized.
+These problems were amplified by poor management practices, frequent changes to requirements, and an insane pressure to deliver features quickly and consistently (they literally announced that they would fire devs who delivered the least amount of features each year).

-Though one thing I did notice is that the system quickly broke down for a lot of teams who were annoyed with having to write a new DB migration to just change a query.
-Often, when the system broke what devs were doing was turning SQL into a key/value document store where all the data was a giant JSON blob.
-This meant they only ever had a few stored procedures (add entry, update entry, get entry, delete entry) which were set up once, and then they never worried about SQL again.
-Instead, they would stream everything into memory and process the data stream using their programming language of choice and just ignore the power of the database.
-All of this happened because a) the friction to do query changes in code was much lower than changing queries in the database and b) there was enough continuous flux to make the friction of query changes very painful.
+The result was that devs usually ended up turning their SQL tables into a key/value document store where all the data was a giant JSON blob.
+This meant they only ever had a few stored procedures (add entry, update entry, get entry, delete entry) which were set up once, and then they never worried about SQL migrations again.
+Instead, they would load everything into memory and process the data using their programming language of choice and just ignore the power of the database.
+All of this happened because a) the friction to do changes in code was much lower than changing the database and b) there was enough exposure to the painful friction.

-While not every organization which does implement this method will encounter these issues, it is important to look out for shortcuts like this and to understand *why* they are happening.
-It's not because the developers are bad at their job, it's because the system they are in was set up to encourage the "bad practices" (high friction combined with frequent exposure to that friction).
+While not every organization which does stored procedures for everything will encounter these issues, it is important to look out for developers taking shortcuts (e.g. key/value stores and massive JSON blobs) and to take time to understand *why* these shortcuts are happening.
+It's usually not because the developers are bad at their job, rather it tends to happen because the system the company setup encourages the "bad practices" (e.g. high friction combined with frequent exposure to that friction).

-Still, teams that already have a database migration system will find this system pretty straightforward to implement.
+Teams that already have a database migration system will find this system pretty straightforward to implement.
+Many teams with a conducive environment and sense of discipline could maintain this pattern for a while.
+However, scaling this pattern organization wide and having it succeed is extremely difficult, if not impossible for many organizations.

 ## SQL as files

 Now we get to the system that I've been experimenting with.
-It's similar to the stored procedures with one main exception: queries are stored in resource files instead of the database.
-The above code becomes the following:
+It's similar to the stored procedures with one main exception: queries are stored in resource files inside the codebase instead of as stored procedures inside the database.
+Below is an example to load and run SQL queries:

 ```kotlin